 Of course, the same also works for the Zebra BI Tables visual.
 You can change between the visuals by selecting the desired visual from the visualizations pane.
 You need to change the visual style of the Values column to Waterfall to see the correct result.

-A visual like this can be very powerful and you can add your custom categories and show what’s important to your end-users.
+A visual like this can be very powerful and you can add your custom categories and show what’s essential to your end users.
 As such, we recommend you include it in every report possible.

 Add scenario notation